seqan/seqan/manual/source/Tutorial/Workflows/GenerateSeqAnKnimeNodes.rst

   Eclipse KNIME SDK
     You can download it from the `KNIME Download Site <http://www.knime.org/downloads/overview>`_ (at the end of the page).
 We will use Version 3.1. git
-    For Downloading the latest GenericKnimeNodes.
+    For downloading the latest GenericKnimeNodes.
   Apache Ant
    The Generic KNIME Plugins project uses `Apache Ant <http://ant.apache.org/>`_ as the build system.
    On Linux and Mac, you should be able to install it through your package manager.